Can Indonesia bear the burden of Subianto's big government? – DW – 10/21/2024

 Research has also shown that the expansion of ministries and agencies leads to a rise in employee-related costs.

-Indonesian economic analyst and director of the Center for Economic Studies (CELIOS), Bhima Yudhistira, is worried about excessive spending.
+Bhima Yudhistira, an economic analyst and director of the Center for Economic Studies in Jakarta, said he was worried about excessive spending.

-With Indonesia still highly dependent on foreign investment, overbloated government may put some foreign companies from investing into the Southeast Asian country.
+With Indonesia still highly dependent on foreign investment, a bloated government may put off some foreign companies from investing in the Southeast Asian country.
 At the same time, a wide power base might help Subianto to preserve stability, which has its own advantages when it comes to drawing in investment and ensuring economic development.

 Edited by: Darko Janjevic